NINAnor/radar-data-tools/README.md

 * pg:export:weather:                       Exports the table weather with a month partition
 * pg:export:year-partitioned:              Exports a postgres table into a parquet file partitioned by year
 * track:generate:track-points:             Extract track points from track linestrings
 * track:generate:track-points-hogl:        Compute height over ground level of a track point parquet and saves them into a new parquet
 ```

+### Queue
+The `queue` command allows to enqueue tasks in file, refer to `tasks.example` for an usage example, all the tasks will be run using `GNU parallel`.